GorillaStack/splitstack-postsapi/README.md

  - [nodejs 8.10](https://nodejs.org) or higher
  - an AWS account
  - [the awscli tool](https://aws.amazon.com/cli/)
- - serverless CLI tool installed globally i.e. `npm install -g serverless`
+ - serverless CLI tool (eiter installed globally i.e. `npm install -g serverless` or locally)

 _NOTE:_ It is not recommended to use this example in production - the storage of the JWT encryption secret is in plaintext, which is not secure.